Mary McLaren murder: A decade on since serial sex offender was convicted of brutal Dundee killing

 Failings by Irish police

-Following the June conviction it emerged Rae could have been stopped before he killed – if police in Scotland had been told a danger man was on the loose.
+Following the June conviction it emerged Rae could have been stopped before he killed – if police in Scotland had been told a dangerous man was on the loose.

 Rae went on the run in Scotland because officers in his home town of Longford in Ireland were hunting him over a serious sex assault.